Anastase-Marie al-Karmali: World War I and later years

 In 1914, as World War I had started, the Ottomans accused al-Karmali of being a spy and exiled him to Kayseri in Central Anatolia, where he was retained until 1916.
 Upon his release, al-Karmali returned to Baghdad in July 1916.
 During his absence, his library had been destroyed in great part.
 Al-Karmali would however rebuild his collection, which would number 15,000 volumes and 2,500 manuscripts in the mid-1930s.

 Around 1920, al-Karmali became the first librarian of the ALA (Peace Library) in Baghdad, and introduced a system of modern management.
 He helped develop the Library's collection, donating printed materials from his private collection, when other collections in foreign languages remained in the monastery library.
 The Peace Library would later be renamed the Baghdad Public Library, and in 1961 would become the basis for the establishment of the Iraq National Library.

+In 1928, a jubilee was held in Baghdad to celebrate al-Karmali's scholarly career, chaired by the poet Jamil Sidqi al-Zahawi, with Ahmad Hamid al-Sarraf serving as secretary of the organizing committee.
+In his address, al-Sarraf drew a parallel between the celebrated friendship of the 10th-century Muslim poet al-Sharif al-Radi and the Sabian writer Abu Ishaq al-Sabi, and the contemporary bond between al-Zahawi and al-Karmali, presenting both as proof of Muslim-Christian coexistence in Iraq.
+He concluded with verses that became widely quoted:

+We have lived, and through the ages our land has lived:

+Our mosques standing side by side with churches.

+And our people will live in a unity of their own:

+Our turbans side by side with clerical caps.